Practical advice for editing and revising your own work:

 A trove of great articles and interviews by and with top authors, editors, and agents.
 Great for craft and the business of the business.

 Writing Excuses: Seminars that dive into many aspects of craft and business.
-Each individual podcast is only 15 minutes or less, and include writing assignments.
+Each individual podcast is only 15 minutes or less, and includes writing assignments.

 Blondie and the Brit: This podcast features writers talking to writers.